yespiggy/tp/docs/UserGuide.md

 Consider the storing the following: "The startup founder seems very passionate in his speech", storing this with `t/TAG` may not be the best idea as it is verbose, and it might be information you don't need on hand.

-However, if the founder's passion is something important to you, and you want the ability to know this about a startup without clicking into it, you could tag the startup with `t/passionate`.
+However, if the founder's passion is something important to you, and you want the ability to know this detail about a startup without clicking into it on the user interface, you could tag the startup with `t/passionate`.
 ""
 </box>